coderamen666/srd-v3.5-md/spells/magic-overview.md

 ### Components

-A spell's components are what you must do or possess to cast it.
+A spell’s components are what you must do or possess to cast it.
 The Components entry in a spell description includes abbreviations that tell you what type of components it has.
 Specifics for material, focus, and XP components are given at the end of the descriptive text.
-Usually you don't worry about components, but when you can't use a component for some reason or when a material or focus component is expensive, then the components are important.
+Usually you don’t worry about components, but when you can’t use a component for some reason or when a material or focus component is expensive, then the components are important.